 In the week of 14 January 2019, you received an information letter from the IND about a no-deal Brexit.
 This states that:

-Although it is not yet known if there will be a no-deal Brexit, from 13 March the IND will send out the temporary residence permit with an explanatory covering letter.
-In this way, the IND can guarantee that in the event of a no-deal Brexit, all UK nationals and their family members with a right of residence in the Netherlands who are registered in the Personal Records Database (BRP) will receive a temporary residence permit in time.
-The temporary residence permit and covering letter will be sent out over a period of two weeks.
+Although it still not known if there will be a no-deal Brexit, in the period from 13 to 29 March the IND sent out temporary residence permits with an explanatory covering letter.
+In this way, the IND aimed to guarantee that in the event of a no-deal Brexit, all UK nationals and their family members with a right of residence in the Netherlands who are registered in the Personal Records Database (BRP) would have a temporary residence permit in time.

-This temporary residence permit is valid during the national transition period up to and including 30 June 2020.
+In the event of a no-deal Brexit, this temporary residence permit will be valid during a national transition period up to and including 30 June 2020.
 Please, therefore, keep this important document safe.
 You must be able to present it if asked to do so.

-You can only use your temporary residence permit together with a valid passport.
+You can only use this temporary residence permit together with a valid passport.
 Any family members without EU/EER or Swiss nationality must also be able to present their (expired) EU residence document.

-If you are employed, you need to give a copy of your temporary residence permit to your employer.
-Your employer needs this copy, together with a copy of your passport, to establish that you are entitled to work in the Netherlands.
+In the event of no deal, if you are employed, you will need to give a copy of your temporary residence permit to your employer.
+Your employer will need this copy, together with a copy of your passport, to establish that you are entitled to work in the Netherlands.

 Have you registered to receive digital post from the IND in your Message Box on MijnOverheid?
-Then you will also receive your temporary residence permit digitally.
+Then you should also have received your temporary residence permit digitally if you set this up in time.
 You can then download and print it.

 Do you have any questions about the temporary residence permit?
 Read our No-deal Brexit Q & A

-Cross border workers: are you a UK national or the family member of a UK national working in the Netherlands as a cross border worker on the date of Brexit?
+Are you a UK national or the family member of a UK national working in the Netherlands as a cross border worker on the date of Brexit?
 Do you wish to continue working in the Netherlands as a cross border worker after a no-deal Brexit?
-Then you can obtain a residence endorsement sticker in your passport (free of charge) at an IND-desk.
+Then you can obtain a residence endorsement sticker in your passport (free of charge) at an IND-desk after Brexit.
 With this sticker, you will be exempt from the requirement for a work permit (TWV) during the Dutch national transition period in the event of a no-deal Brexit